Climbing With Kids: Sleeping and Napping Outside

 – Time your travel to and from the crag.
 If your kiddo is on the two nap per day routine, and you have a long enough commute to the crag, this can work great.
 We had friends in Yosemite who were staying about 40 minutes outside the park, their kiddo would fall asleep on the drive.
 One of them would stay in the car until he woke up, and voila!
 Nap number one is taken care of.

 – White noise.
 We haven’t done this, but our friends took their 5 week old to Fontainebleau for a month of climbing.
 He slept so well on the plane ride over there that they recorded the airplanes white noise on their phone.
 They would place it by him when he was sleeping in the forest and it worked great.
+Apparently, the white noise didn’t work on just him either, I have a friend who uses it when she goes sleep on her Leesa mattress.

 – Be patient with yourself.
 I know sleep is one of the most precious things in parenthood.
 So if it takes a bit to get used to outside, or they are off of their routine for a few days, go easy on yourself.
 I know Randy has had to talk me down more than a few times when Theo didn’t get his sleep quota in at the crag.
 But, the more he got used to it, the easier it became and pretty soon it was his “normal.”